How to Become an Independent Travel Agent

 - FAM trips (Familiarization trips/tours) where you visit a hotel or country for free or extremely reduced rate so you can “experience” to help you sell to your clients through your experience.

 I personally love being a travel “designer.”
 My focus/niche is on the affluent, luxury market which is richly saturated in Caribbean travel and cruising.
 But niche specialties are endless.
 I am happy with my lifestyle choice, as this is more than a career for me.
 My digital agency allows me to reach hundreds of people that I wouldn’t be able to reach with a brick-and-mortar agency!
 I recommend this career choice to anyone who dares to dream big!

-Join our family to receive mentorship and coaching (should you decide to sign up with our partnered host agency) – on marketing your business, how to earn your certification, and overall business savviness!
+Join our family to receive mentorship and coaching (should you decide to sign up with our partnered host agency) – on marketing your business, how to earn your certification and overall business savviness!
 Please fill out the form below, so we can better assist you on your journey!
-Please place your date of birth in the date field!
-All fields are required!

 Queens of Virtue was birthed through the desire to create a brand for multicultural women – to inspireHER, motivateHER, influenceHER, educateHER, empowerHER, and leadHER to make her passion and purpose, her paycheck.
 Travel has always been my passion and therapy, with beauty and style being my creative outlet.
 Originally, the brand was my blog – ‘Travel.
 Beauty.
 Style.,’ but I decided to plant seeds of expansion.
 I focused on becoming a certified travel consultant, but I wanted to create a platform where women can not only travel but connect through genuine togetherness.
 I did not want just another travel agency, so the brand operates as a DMC (Destination Management Company) and a DMO (Destination Marketing Organization) as well.